Microsoft Power BI - Action Plan for E-Commerce

 Step 5 – Developing Reports and Dashboards

 Once the necessary calculated columns and measures are developed, the next step is to create reports and dashboards to deliver key insights to the organization.
 Power BI provides more than 20 “out-of-the-box” visuals that can help deliver insights.
-In addition, there are more than 50 custom visuals available in the Power BI Custom Visuals gallery.
+Microsoft and community members also contribute Power BI visuals for the public benefit and publish them to the AppSource.
+You can download these visuals and add them to your Power BI reports.
+Microsoft has tested and approved these Power BI visuals for functionality and quality.

 Here are some examples:

-Ultimately, as the goal of this post was to provide a sample action plan for an e-commerce business to implement Power BI, it is easy to see that these tools provide a deeper insight into sales, operations etc. We would recommend a multi-step process in which we analyze the requirements and build a separate data store.
+Ultimately, the goal of this post was to provide a sample action plan for an eCommerce business to implement Power BI.
+It is easy to see that these tools provide a deeper insight into sales, operations, etc. We would recommend a multi-step process in which we analyze the requirements and build a separate data store.
 This unique data store would be built with your data requirements in mind and store data from multiple data sources.
-After creating the data store, it is connected to Power BI and creates reports and dashboards and you are on your way to a more effective method of forecasting results and managing your organization.
+The data store is then connected to Power BI to create personalized reports with exclusive dashboards while monitoring data.
+With tools like Power BI, you can finally be on your way to a more effective method of forecasting results and managing your data in a way that works for you and your team.